lsst-sqre/sqr-079/index.rst

 **Static secrets** are ones that must be stored externally and cannot be automatically generated, usually because they have to be synchronized to some external system.

 Because the value of the secret is taken from elsewhere, static secrets aren't associated with any additional configuration.
-The one complication is that some secrets that are normally static (such as the password to an external PostgreSQL server) may instead be copied from another secret (the password configured in the internal PostgreSQL server) on some deployments.
-In this case, the secret is a reference to another secret (by application and key), conditional on whether a Helm chart value is set.
+However, note that secrets may be static in some environments but generated or copied from other secrets for other environments, conditioned on whether certain Helm values are set.

 Generated secrets
 -----------------